Manage throughput capacity automatically with Amazon Keyspaces auto scaling

 Amazon Keyspaces auto scaling independently updates the provisioned capacity of the table in each AWS Region based on the usage in that Region.
 As a result, the provisioned capacity in each Region for a multi-Region table might be different when auto scaling is active.

 You can configure the auto scaling settings of a multi-Region table and its replicas using the Amazon Keyspaces console, API, AWS CLI, or CQL.
-For more information on how to create and update auto scaling settings for multi-Region tables, see How to use Multi-Region Replication.
+For more information on how to create and update auto scaling settings for multi-Region tables, see Update the provisioned capacity and auto scaling settings for a multi-Region table in Amazon Keyspaces.

 Note